koosha651/Online-web-store/README.md

 **Frontend**:  React, CSS3, HTML5, JavaScript<br/>

 ## <a name="features"></a>Features 🔎
 Homepage and piano shop details page before user login in.
 No favorite button shown and no review can be left.
-Sign in and sign up button is shown.
+About, Contact us, Login and Sign up button is shown.

 ![Before user login in](/public/gifs/preview-login.gif)